product · development · 2025 (Live)

 • Listings overwhelming: added filters, infinite scroll, “Recently Updated”

-Although pre-launch, this project produced clear outcomes:
+Although pre-launch, this project produced clear outcomes.
+We built;

-• I moved faster in early iteration
+• We moved faster in early iteration